-a) Influences on going concern, such as future funding levels and long term contracts.
-The constituent authorities, in common with the rest of local government are experiencing significant financial pressures but the Authority is committed to maintain and improving value for money and to identifying additional sources of funding where possible, to reduce demands on the levy it raises from constituent authorities.

-- b) The Authority has determined that it exercises control over two entities: - Mersey Waste Holdings Ltd - Bidston Methane Ltd through a joint venture
+- a) Influences on going concern, such as future funding levels and long-term contracts.
+The constituent authorities, in common with the rest of local government are experiencing significant financial pressures but the Authority is committed to maintain and improving value for money and to identifying additional sources of funding where possible, to reduce demands on the levy it raises from constituent authorities. - b) The Authority has determined that it exercises control over two entities: - Mersey Waste Holdings Ltd - Bidston Methane Ltd through a joint venture

-The Authority's interests in these two companies are reflected in the Authority's Group Accounts at 87 to 88 of the Statement of Accounts.
+The Authority's interest in Bidston Methane Limited is not considered material.
+Therefore only the interest in Mersey Waste Holdings Limited is reflected in the Authority's Group Accounts at pages 82 to 92 of the Statement of Accounts.